gaohongy/blog/content/posts/Linux/variables-in-Linux.md

 1. Environment/Global Variables
 2. Shell/Local Variables

-The difference between these two variables is that environment variables can be interviewed by child processes but Shell variables can only be interviewed by current process.
+The difference between these two variables is that environment variables can be interviewed by child processes, i.e. the so-called global variables are only shared within the process hierarchy of the current process（进程链）, existing only between the current process and its child processes.
+Environment variables of other processes and those of the current process are not shared.
+But Shell variables can only be interviewed by current process.

 ## Related commands
 1. `env`